galsuchetzky/3DCourse/README.md

 # Usage
 In blender, press 'n' to open the toolbar sidepanel (you can also use the small arrow on the left of the view panel).
 You should find a new tab there named "HolderGen".
+The first time you use it, make sure to select the directory of the hangers in the "Hanger Dir Path" field.
 Select the model you would like to generate a holder for.
 Set the parameters how you would like.
 Click gererate to generate the holder.

 # Notes
-The hanger itself will be positioned at (0, 0, 0).
+The hanger itself will be positioned at (0, 0, 0) and facing towards the negative direction of the X axis.
 Set the location of your object accordingly.